yaoakifumi/Medaka-embryo-desication-tolerance/README.md

 This code was used to analyze and visualize data from the egg dehydration experiments (Figure 2 in the original article).

-The raw data analyzed in this code has been deposited in the Zenodo repository..  https://zenodo.org/records/10784845
+The raw data analyzed in this code has been deposited in the Zenodo repository.  https://zenodo.org/records/10784845